OpenDirective/opendirective.github.io/_posts/2020-04-17-the-open-communication-symbols-ecosystem.md

 ## The Open Symbols ecosystem

 **Global Symbols** - [Global Symbols](https://blog.globalsymbols.com) collects and creates free and open AAC symbol sets, tools and resources.
 The Linguistically and culturally localised resources provide world wide access to appropriate pictographic based communication.
-Several of the resources described below are provided by Gobal Symbols
+Several of the resources described below are provided by the [Global Symbols team](https://blog.globalsymbols.com/en/about/) and friends.

 **Open AAC** - The [Open AAC](https://www.openaac.org/) initiative exists to create and encourage open-licensed resources and tools to support AAC users.
 It introduces a number of key concepts including the Open Board Format discussed below.